csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **5.1 Accessing SQL From a Programming Language**

 SQL provides a powerful declarative query language.
-Writing queries in SQL is usually much easier than coding the same queries in a general-purpose pro- gramming language.
+Writing queries in SQL is usually much easier than coding the same queries in a general-purpose programming language.
 However, a database programmer must have access to a general-purpose programming language for at least two reasons:

 **1\.** Not all queries can be expressed in SQL, since SQL does not provide the full expressive power of a general-purpose language.
 That is, there exist queries that can be expressed in a language such as C, Java, or Cobol that cannot be expressed in SQL.
 To write such queries, we can embed SQL within a more powerful language.